WillKeke/LitScript/README.md

 LitScript supports several types of statements and actions:

-- **Assignment Statements**: For altering the value of variables.
+- **Assignment Statements**: For flexing your variable manipulation skills.
-- **Conditional Statements**: Such as "if" statements, which allow decision-making based on conditions.
+- **Conditional Statements**: Like "if" statements, allowing you to make lit decisions based on conditions.
-- **Loop Statements**: Like "while" loops, for executing code repeatedly under certain conditions.
+- **Spin Statements**: Such as "while" loops, perfect for doing things repeatedly under certain lit conditions.
-- **Void Methods**: Special methods that perform actions but do not return any results.
+- **Nada Methods**: Special methods that make moves but don't spit any results.

 ## Calculations

 LitScript enables various calculations and logical operations:

-- **Mathematical Calculations**: Including addition, subtraction, multiplication, and division.
+- **Mathematical Calculations**: Including addition, subtraction, multiplication, and division – you know, the math vibes.
-- **Comparisons**: To determine if values are equal, greater, or smaller.
+- **Comparisons**: To determine if values are equal, greater, or smaller – keeping it real.
-- **Logical Operations**: Utilizing Boolean logic with "AND" and "OR" operators.
+- **Logical Operations**: Utilizing Boolean logic with "AND" and "OR" operators – for some lit logical thinking.
-- **Function Calls**: That return results for further use in the program.
+- **Function Calls**: That spit results for further use in the program – making those calls!

 ## Data Types

 LitScript includes a range of data types:

-- **boolean**: For true or false values.
+- **Cap/NoCap**: For keeping it real with true or false values.
-- **char**: To represent individual characters, such as letters or symbols.
-- **int**: For numerical values, with a size of up to 64 bits.
-- **long**: For even larger numerical values, also up to 64 bits.
+- **Num**: uhhh this is a number
+- **Dub**: uhhh this is also a number, but with a . thingy on it (100.00)

 ## Data Structures

 LitScript simplifies data handling with:

-- **Arrays**: A basic structure for storing and managing collections of data.
+- **Arrays**: A basic structure for storing and managing collections of data – keep your data lit and organized.

-## Built-in Tools (Classes)
+## Built-in Tools (Classes/Blueprints)

 LitScript provides several built-in classes for common operations:

-- **String**: For manipulating text, including operations like concatenation, length checking, and more.
+- **Verse**: For manipulating text, including operations like concatenation, length checking, and more – text magic.
-- **InputStream**: Used for reading inputs, such as user keyboard input.
+- **InputStream**: Used for reading inputs, such as user keyboard input – keep the conversation flowing.
-- **PrintStream**: For displaying outputs on the screen.
+- **Yell**: For displaying outputs on the screen – let it be seen.

 ## Additional Features for Future Development

-- **Custom Classes**: Enabling more complex and user-defined data structures and behaviors.
+- **Custom Blueprints**: Enabling more complex and user-defined data structures and behaviors – bring your own vibes to the lit party.

 ## Purpose of LitScript

-LitScript is crafted to facilitate the learning of programming fundamentals and to provide a platform for practicing basic coding skills in a straightforward and intuitive environment.
+LitScript is crafted to facilitate the learning of programming fundamentals with a sprinkle of Gen Z and Hip Hop slang.
+It provides a platform for practicing basic coding skills in Litty  environment.
+Stay lit and code on!